-There are approximately fifty to seventy thousand moose in Maine and can be seen in their greatest numbers in the Western lakes and mountains, the Maine Highlands, Aroostook County, and the Kennebec Valley.
+There are approximately fifty to seventy thousand moose in Maine.
+They can be seen in their largest numbers in the Western lakes and mountains, the Maine Highlands, Aroostook County, and the Kennebec Valley.

 Being crepuscular, the best time to see moose is at dusk and dawn during the breeding season and from mid-May to July.